Cheap web hosting 1

 Why trust our recommendations for finding cheap hosting?

 Here’s the short version: We’ve spent years testing hosting providers by setting up demo sites and running detailed performance tests on them.
 We track key factors like pricing, uptime, and long-term affordability.
-Since 2016, we’ve also collected real user feedback through surveys (with the most recent results published on WPShout, our sister site).
+Since 2016, we’ve also collected real user feedback through surveys.
 All this research gives us a clear, well-rounded understanding of each host’s strengths and weaknesses, especially when it comes to finding the best budget-friendly options.
+You can find more details about our methodology here.

 1. Namecheap